-Many a time Windows 10 Update get stuck.
+Many a time Windows 111 or Windows 1 Updates get stuck.
 The update downloads just fine, but when the system goes ahead to update further, an error like incompatible applications, blocking applications, and the Error code 0xc1900208 shows up.
 All this keeps happening because few applications block the update process.

 Steps to remove blocking applications